A Faster Generalized Two-Stage Approximate Top-K: Method

 \subsection{Analysis}

 Consider a scenario in which we have $N$ balls, $K$ of which are special balls, and $B$ buckets.
 The $N$ balls are evenly distributed in the $B$ buckets.
-To model the distribution process, we can randomly order all the balls and then partition them into buckets: the first $\frac{N}{B}$ balls go to the first bucket, the next $\frac{N}{B}$ balls go to the second bucket, etc. In the context of our algorithm, the $N$ balls correspond to the input elements, $K$ special balls represent the top-K elements, and $B$ buckets here correspond to the ``buckets" in the algorithm.
+To model the distribution process, we can randomly order all the balls and then partition them into buckets: the first $\frac{N}{B}$ balls go to the first bucket, the next $\frac{N}{B}$ balls go to the second bucket, and so on.
+In the context of our algorithm, the $N$ balls correspond to the input elements, the $K$ special balls represent the top-K elements, and $B$ buckets correspond to the ``buckets" in the algorithm.

-Let $X_b$ be a random variable that denotes the number of special balls in the bucket $b$.
+Let $X_b$ be a random variable that denotes the number of special balls in bucket $b$.
 Approximation errors occur when more than $K'$ special balls are placed in the same bucket.
 The total number of excess collisions is given by the sum of excess special balls in each bucket.

-There exists a joint probability distribution that governs the set of $X_b$ that satisfies the constraint that the total number of special balls in all buckets sums up to $K$, i.e., $\sum_{b=1}^B X_b = K$.
+There exists a joint probability distribution that governs the set of $X_b$ that satisfies the constraint that the total number of special balls in all buckets sums to $K$, i.e., $\sum_{b=1}^B X_b = K$.
 However, the marginals $X_b$ are all identically distributed as $X_b \sim \text{Hypergeometric}(N, K, \frac{N}{B})$.
-This arises from the fact that the distribution of special balls in the first bucket must be the same as in all other buckets by symmetry, and it is easy to see that the distribution of special balls in the first bucket must follow $\text{Hypergeometric}(N, K, \frac{N}{B})$.
+This arises because the distribution of special balls in the first bucket must be the same as in all other buckets by symmetry, and it is apparent that the distribution of special balls in the first bucket must follow $\text{Hypergeometric}(N, K, \frac{N}{B})$.
 This is sufficient to simplify further:

-The number of excess collisions is related to the recall as:
+The number of excess collisions is related to the recall as follows.